pradeeplam/Anime-Sketch-Coloring-with-Swish-Gated-Residual-UNet/README.md

 Implementation authors: _Alexander Koumis, Amlesh Sivanantham, Pradeep Lam, Georgio Pizzorni_

-This is an implementation of the paper _Anime Sketch Coloring with Swish-Gated Residual U-Net_, which uses uses deep learning to colorize manga sketches.
+This is an implementation of the paper _Anime Sketch Coloring with Swish-Gated Residual U-Net_, which uses uses deep learning to colorize anime line-art (sketches).

 BIG shout out to the paper authors Xin Chen and Gang Liu for helping us with implementation details that we initially got wrong.